Wampanoag: Mashpee Wampanoag Tribe

 The Mashpee Wampanoag Tribe consists of more than 1,400 enrolled members who must meet defined membership requirements including lineage, community involvement and reside within 20 miles of Mashpee.
 Since 1924 they have held an annual powwow at the beginning of July in Mashpee.
+This first powwow was held at the New Light Baptist Church, at the time called Pondville Church, in Pondville, Massachusetts.
 The Mashpee Wampanoag Tribal Council was established in 1972 under the leadership of its first president, Russell "Fast Turtle" Peters.
 In 1974 the Council petitioned the Bureau of Indian Affairs for recognition.
 In 1976 the tribe sued the Town of Mashpee for the return of ancestral homelands.
 The case was lost but the tribe continued to pursue federal recognition for three decades.

 In 2000 the Mashpee Wampanoag council was headed by chairman Glenn Marshall.
 Marshall led the group until 2007 when it was disclosed that he had a prior conviction for rape, had lied about having a military record and was under investigation associated for improprieties associated with the tribe's casino lobbying efforts.
 Marshall was succeeded by tribal council vice- chair Shawn Hendricks.
 He held the position until Marshall pleaded guilty in 2009 to federal charges of embezzling, wire fraud, mail fraud, tax evasion and election finance law violations.
 He steered tens of thousands of dollars in illegal campaign contributions to politicians through the tribe's hired lobbyist Jack Abramoff, who was convicted of numerous charges in a much larger scheme.
 Following the arrests of Abramoff and Marshall, the newly recognized Mashpee Tribe led by new chair Shawn Hendricks, continued to work with Abramoff lobbyist colleague Kevin A. Ring pursuing their Indian gaming-related interests.
 Ring was subsequently convicted on corruption charges linked to his work for the Mashpee band.
 Tribal elders who had sought access to the tribal council records detailing the council's involvement in this scandal via a complaint filed in Barnstable Municipal Court were shunned by the council and banned them from the tribe for seven years.

 In 2009 the tribe elected council member Cedric Cromwell to the position of council chair and president.
 Cromwell ran a campaign based on reforms and distancing himself from the previous chairmen, even though he had served as a councilor for the prior six years during which the Marshall and Abramoff scandals took place – including voting for the shunning of tribe members who tried to investigate.
 A challenge to Cromwell's election by defeated candidates following allegations of tampering with voting and enrollment records was filed with the Tribal Court, and Cromwell's administration has been hampered by a series of protest by Elders over casino-related finances.